 Because investors sell short to profit from expected price declines in the shorted securities, or they want to hedge their positions because they think a price decline is a good possibility, many investors look at the total short interest as a good indicator of market sentiment.

 The short-sale ratio (also, short ratio), is the total number of shares shorted, but not covered, divided by the average daily volume of all shares traded on the exchange.

-Some investors, however, consider a large short interest to be a bullish sign, because the short sellers will have to purchase the shorted security at some point, which will tend to increase its price.
+Some investors, however, consider a large short interest to be a bullish sign, because the short sellers must buy the shorted security at some point, favorably impacting its price.
 This is sometimes called the short interest theory, or the cushion theory.
 Technical analysts consider a short position that is twice the average daily trading volume to be a very bullish sign, and a good possibility for a short squeeze, which results when short sellers buy to cover their position, raising the stock price, which, in turn, causes more short sellers to cover their positions, thereby raising the stock price even more.

-There are more specialized short-interest ratios that some investors consider.
-The odd-lot short-sale ratio (also, odd-lot selling indicator) is the total of odd-lot short sales divided by the total odd-lot sales.
+Investors also consider more specialized short-interest ratios.
+The odd-lot short-sale ratio (aka odd-lot selling indicator) is the total of odd-lot short sales divided by the total odd-lot sales.

-This supposed prognosticator is based on the odd-lot theory, which is based on the supposition that people who buy and sell odd lots (less than 100 shares or a round lot) are novice investors, and are acting in direct opposition to true market conditions.
-Thus, when odd-lot selling is high, then the market has bottomed out, and it's time to buy, and vice versa.
-There is no real evidence that the odd-lot theory is true, but even if it is, it may be because investors believe that it is true, and act accordingly.
+This supposed prognosticator is based on the odd-lot theory, based on the supposition that people who buy and sell odd lots (less than 100 shares of a round lot) are novice investors, and are acting in direct opposition to true market conditions.
+Thus, when odd-lot selling is high, then the market has bottomed, and it's time to buy, and vice versa.
+No evidence supports the odd-lot theory, but it may be true because investors believe it, and act accordingly.